ericoporto/ags-manual-wiki/Label.md

     String Label.Text;

 Gets/sets the text displayed in the specified label.
-This allows you to change the text during the game, for example to create a Lucasarts-style status line.
+This allows you to change the text during the game, for example to create a LucasArts-style status line.

 Example: